 Key Points to Remember

-- Extracorporeal membrane oxygenation (ECMO) is a highly specialized respiratory treatment for babies in the NICU.
+- Extracorporeal membrane oxygenation (ECMO) is a highly specialized life-saving treatment for children experiencing heart and/or lung failure.

-- When a newborn has a respiratory condition that does not improve after receiving other treatments, the care team in the NICU may use ECMO.
+- When a child has a respiratory or cardiac condition that does not improve after receiving other treatments, the care team may use ECMO.

 - ECMO may be used as a treatment or to stabilize your baby before undergoing other treatments or surgery.